YifengLiu-ZJU/MNS_ONN/readme.txt

 In addition, this method can  process either the MNIST_handwritten digits or the fashion_MNIST dataset，as shown in our disclosed article, https://doi.org/10.48550/arXiv.2308.14015.

-The accuracy of MNIST_handwritten can reach 92% and that of Fashion_MNIST can reach 83%.

-This code includes both the MNIST_handwritten and Fashion_MNIST datasets, you can choose which one to use.
+This code includes both the MNIST_handwritten and the Fashion_MNIST datasets, you can choose which one to use.

 Crosstalk can be changed by adjusting two parameters gss and Psat.